omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 5. Mallory spends `UTXO1` in `TX2`.
 6. In period 1 of the exit for `TX1`, Mallory challenges the canonicity of `TX1` by revealing `TX2`.
 7. No one is able to respond to the challenge in period 2, so `TX1` is determined to be non-canonical.
-8. After period 2, Mallory receives Bob’s `exit bond`.
+8. After period 2, Mallory receives Bob’s `exit bond`, no one exits any UTXOs.

 Mallory has therefore caused Bob to lose `exit bond`, even though Bob was acting honestly.
 We want to mitigate the impact of this attack as much as possible so that this does not prevent users from receiving funds.